mm-hand/MultiViewHandCapture/readme.md

 ## Limitations

 - Your palm must be within the field of view of both cameras, and the palm should face the two cameras as squarely as possible to get better performance of mediapipe.
-- The hand model is not optimized for low-latency tracking because we use 1-Euro filter to process Mediapipe output.
+- The hand model is not optimized for low-latency tracking because of limited camera FPS and filtering needed for Meriapipe.
 It does not work well for very fast gestures.